Durchmusterung: Extension

 Many astronomical research projects—from studies of celestial mechanics and the Solar System, up to the nascent field of astrophysics—were made possible by the publication of the atlas and data of the Bonner Durchmusterung.
 However, a deficiency of the BD was that it did not cover the whole sky, because far southern stars are not visible from Germany.

 This led the scientific community to supplement the BD with two additional astrometric surveys carried out by observatories located in the Southern Hemisphere: Córdoba, Argentina, and Cape Town, South Africa.
 The Cordoba Durchmusterung (abbreviated CD, or, less commonly, CoD) was made visually (as was the BD), but the Cape Photographic Durchmusterung (CP or CPD) was conducted by the then-new photographic technique, which had just been shown to have sufficient accuracy.
 The southern stars are identified by CD and CPD numbers in a manner similar to the BD numbering system.

 A few decades later, the positional accuracy of the Durchmusterung catalogues began to be insufficient for many projects.
 To establish a more exact reference system for the Bonner Durchmusterung, astronomers and geodesists began to work on a fundamental celestial coordinate system based on the Earth's rotation axis, the vernal equinox and the ecliptic plane in the late 19th century.
 This astrometric project led to the Catalogues of Fundamental Stars of the Berlin observatory, and was used as an exact coordinate frame for the BD and AGK.
 It was modernized in the 1920s (FK3, mean accuracy ±1″), and in 2000 (FK6, accuracy 0.1″) as successive steps of cosmic geodesy.
-Together with radioastronomical measurements, the FK6 accuracy was better than ±0.1″.
+Together with radio-astronomical measurements, the FK6 accuracy was better than ±0.1″.